 Multilayer PCB designs require appropriate routing widths and clearances to achieve the correct impedance.
 Altium Designer allows you to specify the desired impedance for your PCB and then calculates the routing width required for each layer.
 The Characteristic Impedance Driven Width option under the Routing Width design rule automatically translates the required impedance into widths for each signal layer.

-When you route the PCB and change layers, Altium Designer automatically adjusts the track width to the size that matches the impedance.
+When you route the Circuit Board and change the number of layers, Altium Designer automatically adjusts the track width to the size that matches the impedance.
 The Signal Integrity command found within the Altium Designer PCB Editor Tools menu allows you to use the material properties established through the Layer Stack Manager and the actual widths of the routes to check for impedance mismatches and reflection issues.

 Altium Designer associates its CAD or EDA toolsets with the Bill of Materials (BOM).
 While the BOM refers only to the components involved with the engineering design process, it shows all the components needed for a PCB design.
 When information from the BOM feeds into the CAD system and become part of a specific CAD library, it also includes a comment that establishes a unique identifier that includes information about the component, package type, component footprint, manufacturer, and a reference designator.
 Supporting information within the BOM shows tolerances and values that the design team uses when selecting and placing parts.